steebchen/prisma-client-go/docs/quickstart.md

     ```

     To get this up and running in your database, we use the Prisma migration
-    tool [`migrate`](https://www.prisma.io/docs/concepts/components/prisma-migrate) (Note: this tool is experimental) to create and migrate our
+    tool [`migrate`](https://www.prisma.io/docs/concepts/components/prisma-migrate) to create and migrate our database:
-    database:

      ```shell script
     # sync the database with your schema
-    go run github.com/prisma/prisma-client-go db push
+    go run github.com/prisma/prisma-client-go migrate dev --name init
     ```

-4) Generate the Prisma Client Go client in your project
+    After the migration, the Prisma Client Go client is automatically generated in your project.

-    ```shell script
-    go run github.com/prisma/prisma-client-go generate
-    ```

-    If you make changes to your prisma schema, you need to run this command again.
+    If you just want to re-generate the client, run `go run github.com/prisma/prisma-client-go generate`.

 ## Usage